farahc123/java_upskilling/README.md

 ## Static methods

 - belong to the class itself, not the instances, e.g. `Math.pow()` is static
+- can be run without the class having an object
 - to use non-static methods, you have to create an object of the class first e.g. `Member me = new Member();`

+## Static variables

+- can be used by the entire class

 ## Built-in methods